8 (Los Angeles Railway): Line 8 (1932–1955)

-In 1934 the line was rerouted, integrating part of the former 9.
-The line ran from Spring and Temple Streets to 54th Street and Crenshaw Boulevard, by way of Spring Street, Main Street, Broadway Place, Broadway, and 54th Street.
-Off-peak service to Los Angeles Union Station began in August 1943.
-Starting in 1946 the line absorbed part of the former N to Union Station, enabling full time service for the line.
+In 1934, the line was significantly rerouted, incorporating part of the former Line 9.
+The new alignment ran from Spring and Temple Streets to 54th Street and Crenshaw Boulevard, traveling via Spring Street, Main Street, Broadway Place, Broadway, and 54th Street.

+During World War II, demand for public transit increased substantially as fuel rationing discouraged private car use.
+Off-peak service to Los Angeles Union Station was inaugurated in August 1943.
+Starting in 1946, Line 8 absorbed part of the former N line's trackage to Union Station, enabling full-time service to the terminal.

-Tracks at Union station were transferred to the F line in 1949, with the 8 taking up former F trackage to Mission Road and Selig Place.
-Streetcar service ended on May 22, 1955.
+In 1949, the Union Station tracks were transferred to the revived F line, with Line 8 taking up former F line trackage to Mission Road and Selig Place as compensation, extending its eastern reach toward Lincoln Park.